 04 of 05

 Leblon is often an introductory cachaça.
-It was for me as well and there are some great reasons why you should begin with this.
+There are some great reasons why you should begin with this bottle:

-- It's widely available and can be found in most markets.
+- It's widely available and can be found in most markets at around $20.

 - It's a great example of clean, crisp, lightly rested cachaça.